Chicago hardcore: Thrashcore

+Mainstream crossover and decline (early 2000s)

-In the late-1990s, Chicago hardcore groups such as Arma Angelus, Racetraitor, The Killing Tree and Extinction began merging the genre with elements of heavy metal and touring nationally, while groups such as Baxter continued the city's earlier post-hardcore sound.
-Rise Against was founded, under the name Transistor Revolt, by former members of Arma Angelus, Yellow Road Priest, Baxter, and 88 Fingers Louie, pursuing a more melodic take on hardcore.
+Rise Against was founded, under the name Transistor Revolt, by former members of Arma Angelus, Yellow Road Priest, Baxter and 88 Fingers Louie, pursuing a more melodic take on hardcore.
 Fall Out Boy was formed in 2001 by members of Chicago hardcore groups such as Arma Angelus, Racetraitor, Extinction, and Yellow Road Priest wishing to pursue a more pop-centric and radio friendly sound.
 Around this same time, former Racetraitor and Killtheslavemaster and future-Fall Out Boy drummer Andy Hurley, along with members of 7 Angels 7 Plagues and Vegan Reich, formed Project Rocket, a similar departure into more accessible music.

+Underground revival (late 2000s–present)

 In recent years, the scene has had a wave of heavy, down-tuned hardcore bands come into the national and international spotlight.
 Harm's Way, No Zodiac, and Weekend Nachos hail from Chicago.
 Harm's Way is signed to Deathwish Inc., and has toured with Backtrack, Expire, and Suburban Scum.
 Weekend Nachos, with their powerviolence sound, has been signed to Relapse Records.